MicrosoftDocs/sdk-api/sdk-api-src/content/winnt/ne-winnt-well_known_sid_type.md

 ### -field WinLowLabelSid

-Indicates a SID that matches an low level of trust label.
+Indicates a SID that matches a low level of trust label.

 ### -field WinMediumLabelSid

-Indicates a SID that matches an medium level of trust label.
+Indicates a SID that matches a medium level of trust label.

 ### -field WinHighLabelSid